-Skip Mills braves the ice storm to investigate the alarm in GB 224.
-Damage visible from the road prompts him to enter the property to check on the downed power lines and trees damaging the property.
+Skip Mills braves the ice storm to investigate the alarm in GB224.
+Damage from downed power lines and trees prompts him to enter the property.
 Security cameras record his arrival.

 Mills investigates noises within the crushed unit 0171.
 The desperate Seeder organ attacks.
 It hooks itself to his face and forces its bulbous stalk down his screaming throat.
 Bleeding from multiple facial lacerations and overwhelmed with terror, Mills passes out.